Many trucking companies allow their drivers to get cash advances against their paychecks.

 "Larry Burkett once told me that of all the couples who divorce in America, between 85 and 90 percent would say the number one problem in their marriage is money.
 They are unable to agree on how to handle it, save it, spend it, give it, budget it, account for it and keep from arguing about it.
 In many cases, it's the heavy debt and the pressure of watching it compound ever higher - with no easy solution for bringing it down - that causes a marriage to fall apart."

-Mike speaks from personal experience of having been raised in a broken home by saying that if you think the issue of communicating with your spouse about money is not important, consider the high cost of a divorce, especially if children are involved.
+Mike speaks from personal experience of having been raised in a broken home.
+He says that if you think the issue of communicating with your spouse about money is not important, consider the high cost of a divorce, especially if children are involved.

 For balance, some folks like the freedom of having what Vicki's mom calls "mad money," to spend on whatever is desired without having to give an account for it.
 As long as both spouses agree, this can be a very freeing thing.